apache/parquet-java/parquet-benchmarks/README.md

   ./parquet-benchmarks/run.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2     # Run all benchmarks with PARQUET_2_0
 ```

-Also, you can run only write or read benchmarks with the following command
+Also, you can run only write or read benchmarks with the following commands

 ```
  ./parquet-benchmarks/write-benchmark.sh -wi 5 -i 5 -f 3 -p parquetVersion=v2